First, What is Mediation?

 Mediation is a form of alternative dispute resolution through the use of a neutral third party who attempts to assist the parties to effectively communicate and resolve disputes.
 In the context of family law this process can be used to resolve disputes involving divorce, child custody and support, alimony, division of assets, paternity, and actions for modification.
-In the context of probate law, this process can be used to help resolve disputes over the probate of a will.
 Mediation allows couples and families to make decisions collaboratively through the assistance of the mediator without having a judge make the orders for them.
+Ultimately, a judge will need to approve the agreement, however the couple will determine the terms on their own with the mediator.

 What does Mediation cost compared to Litigation?

 The cost of mediation varies depending on the matters at issue and the cooperation and schedules of the parties, however the overall cost is usually much less than the cost of litigation.
-Attorney Erin Whelan Pennock usually meets with the parties in two hour increments and the number of meetings will vary depending on the matters at issue.
+Erin Pennock typically meets with the parties in two hour increments in person or via zoom and the number of meetings will vary depending on the matters at issue.
 In addition to the cost of the mediator, it is often necessary for the parties to receive independent legal or financial advice from an attorney or financial advisor of their choosing.
+Erin is able to provide referrals of any outside professionals.

 How do we reach an Agreement?

-Attorney Pennock will meet with both the parties in two hour increments at mutually agreed upon times to discuss the matters at issue.
-During this time, she will take the time to listen to each parties’ needs and concerns and will assist and guide the parties toward realistic solutions that will serve their best interests.
+Attorney Pennock will meet with the parties together in two-hour increments at mutually agreed upon times to discuss the matters at issue.
+Erin is able to meet via zoom or in person depending on the couples’ preference and location.
+During the mediation meeting, she will take the time to listen to each party’s needs and concerns and will assist and guide the parties toward realistic solutions that serve their best interests.

 Even when there may be the best of intentions and the efforts to resolve their issues through conflict resolution and negotiation, some parties may find an agreement through mediation simply will not happen for them.
-If you go through the mediation process and are still unable to reach a resolution, the divorce case will then go through the court system and Attorney Pennock will step aside.
+If you go through the mediation process and are still unable to reach a resolution, the divorce case will then go through the court system and Erin will step aside.
+Erin is always happy to provide a partial agreement based upon what the parties were able to agree to.

 Is information exchanged during the mediation process confidential?